ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

 `argparse <https://docs.python.org/3/library/argparse.html>`_.

-Firstly, we need to convert the whole script into a function.
+Firstly, we need to convert the script into a function.
 This can be easily accomplished by using the input arguments in a function signature.
 In our case, we want to specify the following arguments: